LutviP19/backend-php/readme.md

 Please read DEV.txt

-**Please note this framework still in development and not tested in production environment.**
+**Please note this framework is still under development and requires some manual enhancements in a production environment.**